ericasaywhat/SmoothCriminals/reports/draft_final_report.md

 `S` depends on several other variables. `W`<sub>target</sub> is the wealth of the potential target and `W`<sub>offender</sub> is the wealth of the offender.
 And like our equation for `G`, `P` represents a randomly selected number, this time between -1 and 1, which represents the offender's perception of the wealth of the target.
 If `S >= 0`, the offender determines that the target is suitably wealthy and robs them.
 If `S < 0`, the offender determines that the target is not suitably wealthy, so they move on to the next potential target in the node.

-The figures below show our simulation's results as a distribution of robberies across `CrimeWorld`.
+The figures below show our simulation's results as a distribution of robberies across CrimeWorld.
+(We need to write interpretations for these results, and we will definitely do so for the final report.)

 ![100 steps](https://github.com/ericasaywhat/SmoothCriminals/blob/master/reports/1000_100.png) ![200 steps](https://github.com/ericasaywhat/SmoothCriminals/blob/master/reports/1000_200.png) ![300 steps](https://github.com/ericasaywhat/SmoothCriminals/blob/master/reports/1000_300.png)
 ![400 steps](https://github.com/ericasaywhat/SmoothCriminals/blob/master/reports/1000_400.png) ![500 steps](https://github.com/ericasaywhat/SmoothCriminals/blob/master/reports/1000_500.png) ![600 steps](https://github.com/ericasaywhat/SmoothCriminals/blob/master/reports/1000_600.png)

 *Figure 2.
-The distributions of robberies across `CrimeWorld` for 100, 200, 300, 400, 500, and 600 steps.*
+The distributions of robberies across CrimeWorld for 100, 200, 300, 400, 500, and 600 steps.*

 | I   | J   | Mean Difference (I - J) |
 | --- | --- | ---                     |